MichaelMoroz/TensorFrost/README.md

 > If you are using a Linux distribution that doesn't support installing packages through pip (e.g. Arch Linux), read **[Using a Virtual Environment](#using-a-virtual-environment)**.

 The cmake script will automatically install the compiled python module into your python environment.

-### Building wheel packages (optional)

-You can either call `clean_rebuild.bat %PYTHON_VERSION%` to build the wheel packages for the specified python version (the version needs to be installed beforehand), or you can build them for all versions by calling `build_all_python_versions.bat`.
-The scripts will automatically build and install the library for each python version, and then build the wheel packages to the `PythonBuild/dist` folder.

 ### Using a Virtual Environment